Yuri Njathi

 A Milestone for Kenyan Research

-The Infrastructure Upgrade: $1 Million for Research Muscle
+The Solution: $1 Million of Research Muscle

 "Today’s milestone represents far more than a technology upgrade.
 It signals a shift from aspiration to infrastructure and from infrastructure to sovereignty." — Prof. Shaukat Abdulrazak, Principal Secretary, State Department for Science, Research and Innovation.